We get asked fairly regularly about moving our app from one server to another. The answer to this question is very dependent on your environment.

 - You should see files start building up in wherever the SFTP server saves files (assuming you have completed phone calls during the past minute!).

-- If you do not see any files in a while (you can place a phone call and hang up to trigger it to send in files the next minute), then see step 1 here on restarting a service in CM
+- If you do not see any files in a while (you can place a phone call and hang up to trigger it to send in files the next minute), then see step 1 in our Troubleshooting the Data Flow documentation to restart a service in CM

 - All the files in the SFTP folder should disappear within a minute or so (maybe practically immediately!)